mvcds/my-library/summaries/never-split-the-difference/9 - Bargain hard/negotiation-styles/Analyst.md

 Use [[data]] to drive reason, don't ad-lib, use data comparsions to disagree, focus on facts, warn them early about issues and avoid suprises.

-They don't see the personal and business relationships as the same thing, so apologies are often of little value, as well as [[1 - Calibrated Question]]s, or [[Open-Ended Question|close-ended questions]] that forces them to say "yes" or "no".
+They don't see the personal and business relationships as the same thing, so apologies are often of little [[my-library/philosofy/Value|Value]], as well as [[1 - Calibrated Question]]s, or [[Open-Ended Question|close-ended questions]] that forces them to say "yes" or "no".

 ---